tapis-project/documentation/source/technical/apps.rst

 Description
   An optional more verbose description for the application.
 Type of application
-  DIRECT or FORK
+  BATCH or FORK
 Owner
   A specific user set at application creation.
-By default this is ``${apiUserId}``, the user making the request to create the application.
+Default is ``${apiUserId}``, the user making the request to create the application.
 Enabled flag
   Indicates if application is currently considered active and available for use.
-  By default the application is enabled when first created.
+Default is true.
 Containerized flag
   Indicates if application has been fully containerized.
 Default is true.
 Runtime